4 Beginning Your Research

 (“peanut butter” OR jelly OR sandwich)

-If you connect all of the terms with OR, you’ll probably get a lot more than you want.
-Not only will you get peanut butter and jelly sandwiches, sandwiches with jelly only, or sandwiches with just peanut butter, but you’ll also get ham and cheese sandwiches, sandwiches with roast beef and onions, or pretty much any sandwich you can think of.
-You may also get how to make jelly, or peanut butter allergies.
-Here you are telling the database to search for anything with any one of those terms in it.
+When you use OR to connect all the terms, you will likely get more results than you want.
+Not only will you get peanut butter and jelly sandwiches, sandwiches with jelly only, or sandwiches with only peanut butter, but you’ll also get ham and cheese sandwiches, sandwiches with roast beef and onions, or pretty much any sandwich you can think of.
+You may also get how to make jelly or information about peanut butter allergies.
+Here you are telling the database to search for anything containing any one of those terms.

 CREATING SEARCH STATEMENTS

 Search statements are what you type into a search box to find information on your topic.
-You combine all of the search techniques covered above in this chapter (keywords and synonyms, truncation, phrase searching, and Boolean operators) to create search statements.
-Let’s take a look at our previous example and go through the process step-by-step to create search statements:
+You combine the search techniques covered in this chapter (keywords and synonyms, truncation, phrase searching, and Boolean operators) to create search statements.
+Let’s look at our previous example and go through the process step-by-step to create search statements:

 Research question: How might education in correctional facilities play a role in reducing recidivism?